fooock/workstation-config/README.md

 ### Spotify
 Essential, download and install from [here](https://www.spotify.com/es/).
 Note that if you use a corporate proxy, yo need to configure them inside the Spotify settings before login

+### Andcre
+Script to create android projects with basic configurations, libraries and code.
+It's created by me to not spend much time setting up projects for my team.
+You can download it from [here](https://github.com/fooock/andcre).
+> Note that to execute andcre, yo need python 3

+To create projects from anywhere yo need to add it to the `Path`.
+All Android projects created with `Ancre` are where the `ANDCRE` environment variable points.
+See the documentation for more details.